superbenefit/knowledge-base/tags/group-state.md

   - true
 type: tag
 aliases:
-  - "#<% tp.file.name %>"
+  - "#group-state"
 tags:
 ---

-*<% tp.frontmatter.description || "%% Please add a description %%" %>*

 Group state describes the structured capture of essential group information in a way that provides for internal coherence within the group, and the possibility of coordination between the group and other entities in purpose aligned networks of small autonomous teams.

 ---
-## Group state
+## Use of "Group state"

 The concept of group state is borrowed from computer science.
 We use “state” to describe the current configuration of an entity at any point in time.

-Entities having a clearly defined and interpretable state is fundamental for decentralised coordination to occur.
+Entities having a clearly defined and interpretable state is fundamental for decentralized coordination to occur.
 It allows an entity or group to have a coherent accurate view/description of itself that others in the network can engage with.

 An entity’s _state_ is a secure, (ideally version-controlled) up-to-date description of the intentions, agreements and activities of an entity that provides a mechanism for others to coordinate with it - e.g discover it, trust it, partner with it, share resources with it etc